 Making a meal plan can seem cumbersome for some, however dedicating a few hours each week can benefit both your health and your budget.
-The purpose of this article is to provide the benefits and step-by-step process to help you make a meal plan for your goals and encourage you to embrace the method by incorporating meal planning as part of your wellness routine in 2018.
+The purpose of this article is to provide the benefits and step-by-step process to help you make a meal plan for your goals and encourage you to embrace the method by incorporating meal planning as part of your wellness routine.

 Whether you are a busy parent, a young professional who is always on the go or on a weight loss journey, meal planning can be a beneficial tactic for supporting a healthy, active lifestyle.
 Here are three reasons why: